Judith A. James: Career

 Upon completing her residency and fellowship, James joined the Oklahoma Medical Research Foundation (OMRF) as a member of the foundation's Arthritis and Immunology Research Program, where she continued her investigative studies in systemic lupus erythematosus.
 In 1997, she received the Merrick Junior Scientist Award from the Oklahoma Medical Research Foundation for her work.
 While serving in this role, James discovered a strong association between Epstein-Barr virus and lupus in children.
 She later found that lupus patients obtained autoantibodies which are typically present in the blood years before the onset of the disease, allowing scientists and doctors to predict early infection.
 James was subsequently appointed the Lou Kerr Chair for Biomedical Research in 2004 and focused on understanding systemic rheumatic diseases such as systemic lupus erythematosus, scleroderma, and granulomatosis with polyangiitis.

 In 2007, James was presented with the Edmund L. Dubois Memorial Achievement Award for her work on Lupus.
 She was later awarded the Edward L. and Thelma Gaylord Prize for Scientific Achievement from The Oklahoma Medical Research Foundation for her groundbreaking work in researching diseases of the immune system.
 As a result of her scientific research, James was elected to sit on the National Institute of Arthritis and Musculoskeletal and Skin Diseases' Advisory Council.

 During the COVID-19 pandemic, James was the recipient of the Stanley J. Korsmeyer Award from the American Society for Clinical Investigation for her contributions to understanding the mechanisms of systemic autoimmune diseases.
 She was also awarded the Evelyn V. Hess, MD, MACP, MACR Award as a "clinical or basic researcher whose lifetime of work has significantly advanced understanding of the pathophysiology, etiology, epidemiology, diagnosis, or treatment of lupus."
+In May 2023, James was inducted into the Oklahoma Hall of Fame for her contributions to the better health of the state.
+She has been nominated by Jane Anne Jayroe who called her one of Oklahoma’s most important scientific figures.